Did you know? New York state has a new high school equivalency exam

 What does this mean for you?

-- New requirements for all students, began January 1, 2014.
+- New requirements for all students began January 1, 2014.

-- Same test format as the GED®.
+- The TASC uses the same test format as the GED®.

 We can help!